 Scenarios from 12 to 18 months (and beyond)

 Spring 2021 is the time everyone is waiting to see a vaccine.
-"Any faster timing would be a world record, it would be the speed of light", says Noymer.
+“Anything faster would be a world record, it would be the speed of light”, says Noymer.
 If it is a rough project to perfect it will take even longer, probably another six months or a year after next spring.

 The vaccines, as I wrote here, they take so long because they are difficult to perfect.
 A series of methodical tests are conducted to ensure that they do not harm healthy people, that they generate the desired antibodies and that those antibodies actually defend against the disease.
 They are not excessive bureaucratic safeguards: if you have to inject something (or put in the mouth) hundreds of millions, probably billions, of people, you need to study it well.